Wavez/react-hooks-lifecycle/README.md

 I made this diagram following [Dan Abramov's tweet](https://twitter.com/dan_abramov/status/981712092611989509) (and its latter react [implementation](http://projects.wojtekmaj.pl/react-lifecycle-methods-diagram/)) about the lifecycle of the now "old" 👴 Class Components.
 I wanted to have a diagram exactly like that but for react 16.8.x hooks - so I kept the style for familiraty.

 The diagram is made using [draw.io](https://draw.io) and is easily editable through its GUI
+I will update the diagram accordingly when react will introduce more new hooks, as they intend.
 <a href="https://wavez.github.io/react-hooks-lifecycle">
   <img src="https://raw.githubusercontent.com/Wavez/react-hooks-lifecycle/master/chart.png" />
 </a>